pawelstempak/Octopus-CMS/README.md

 <p align="center"><img src="https://pawelstempak.com/logo.png"></p>

 ## About Octopus CMS
-Octopus CMS is a content managment sSystem based on SMARTY templates and MaterializeCSS css framework.
+Octopus CMS is a content managment system based on SMARTY templates and MaterializeCSS css framework.

 ## How does it look like